-Widows hit the cinema this week, an action-thriller from the Academy Award winning director of 12 Years a Slave, Steve McQueen.
+Widows hit cinemas this week, an action-thriller from the Academy Award winning director of 12 Years a Slave, Steve McQueen.
 He teams up with an all star cast that includes Viola Davis, Liam Neeson, Daniel Kaluuya and Michelle Rodriguez.

 From the very beginning, Widows is an emotional rollercoaster.
-In the first five minutes alone, McQueen sends you back and forth between moments of intimacy and love, juxtaposed with action and violence.
+In the first five minutes alone, McQueen sends you back and forth between moments of intimacy and love, edited in stark contrast with action and violence.

 As always, it is a pleasure to watch Davis at work.
-As Veronica she manages to bring complete subtlety, to the point where you begin to question whether her character is just naive, and matches this with dramatic explosions of emotion.
+As Veronica she manages to bring complete subtlety to the character, allowing us to mistake this for naivety, and matches this with dramatic explosions of emotion.

 View this post on Instagram

 #Repost @filmthusiast: “Every last receptor in your body is alive, 100% alive, and you're not hiding anything, because everything is used as a tool to make the character a fully realized human being” – Viola Davis understands the meaning of acting.
 Her upcoming film, “Widows”, centers around a group of four women with nothing in common except a debt left behind by their dead husbands' criminal activities, who take fate into their own hands, and conspire to forge a future on their own terms. 👊 – 👉 Swipe to watch a preview of “Widows” – starring Viola Davis.
 In theaters November 19th! #WidowsMovie